PoisotLab/ms_network_prediction/manuscript.md

 ## What is a species interaction?

-The coexistence of species does not necessarily preclude that they will interact [@Blanchet2020CooNot], however (at least for *direct* interactions) we would require species to co-occur in space and time [@Walther2010ComEco].
-The intrinsically diverse and complex nature of species interactions [something we could address in the glossary perhaps?] makes it difficult to accurately describe and collect data that are accurate and comprehensive.
+Network ecologists have primarily focused their research on food webs [throw in som key refs] when considering interactions across a community or pairwise interactions such as plant-pollinator and host-parasite interactions.
+Arguably the main reason for the bulk of research focusing on these subsets of interaction types may, in part, be due to the difficulty in accurately describing or observing other types of interactions and may be underpinning a scarcity of data.
 However, a *mechanistic* understanding of what determines if and how species will interact can be leveraged when trying to predict interactions when data are incomplete or missing.

-* Do we continue on a tangent about the 'ecological aspect' - so in a way introducing but not stepping on the toes of the next points
-* Or do we do a swivel and go with how we mathematically would go about describing an interaction - which I guess would entail discussing the potential value that an interaction could take?
+When working with and describing interactions (and by extension  networks) this is usually achieved by representing them in a variety of manners this includes stuff - @Delmas2018AnaEco will be a good starting point]

 ## How do we predict how species that have never co-occurred will interact?